Principal bundles under reductive groups: Groupoids and Galois extended groups

-By discarding the action of $E$ on $D$, we have a forgetful functor from the category of Galois extended $\overline{k}$\nd groups to the category of loosely Galois extended $\overline{k}$\nd groups.
-This functor is faithful, and by the above remarks it is fully faithful and injective on objects on the full subcategory of those Galois extended $\overline{k}$\nd groups $(D,E)$ with $D$ reduced.
+By discarding the action of $E$ on $D$, we have a faithful forgetful functor from the category of Galois extended $\overline{k}$\nd groups to the category of loosely Galois extended $\overline{k}$\nd groups.
+By the above remarks it is fully faithful and injective on objects on the full subcategory of those Galois extended $\overline{k}$\nd groups $(D,E)$ with $D$ reduced.

+\begin{lem} Suppose that $k$ is algebraically closed of characteristic $0$.
+Then for any affine $k$\nd group $G$ of finite type, there exists a finitely generated subgroup of the group of $k$\nd rational points of $G$ which is Zariski dense in $G$. \end{lem}

+\begin{proof} The class $\sG$ of those affine $k$\nd groups $G$ of finite type for which the conclusion of the Lemma holds contains $\bG_m$ and $\bG_a$.
+Since the inverse image of a dense subset under an open map is dense, lifting a finite set of generators shows that $\sG$ is closed under the formation of extensions.
+A connected affine $k$\nd group of finite type thus lies in $\sG$ if it is soluble, and hence by the Bruhat decomposition if it is reductive.
+Since $\sG$ contains the finite $k$\nd groups, the result follows. \end{proof}

 \begin{prop} Suppose that $k$ is of characteristic $0$.
 Then the forgetful functor from the category of Galois extended $\overline{k}$\nd groups to the category of loosely Galois extended $\overline{k}$\nd groups is an isomorphism of categories. \end{prop}